-The Vermont Municipal Employees' Retirement System (VMERS) is a costsharing, multiple-employer defined benefit pension plan that is administered by the State Treasurer and its Board of Trustees.
+The Vermont Municipal Employees' Retirement System (VMERS) is a cost-sharing, multiple-employer defined benefit pension plan that is administered by the State Treasurer and its Board of Trustees.
 The plan was established effective July 1, 1975 and is governed by Title 24, V.S.A.
 Chapter 125.
 It is designed for school districts and other municipal employees that work on a regular basis and also includes employees of museums and libraries if at least half of that institution's operating expenses are met by municipal funds.
 An employee of any employer that becomes affiliated with the system may join at that time or at any time thereafter.
-Any employee hired subsequent to the effective participation date of their employees of the School other than Teachers are eligible to participate in the VMERS providing they work on a regular basis for not less than 30 hours a week and for not less than 1,040 hours for the school year.
+Any employee hired subsequent to the effective participation date of their employer who meets the minimum hourly requirements is required to join the system.
+Employees of the School other than Teachers are eligible to participate in the VMERS providing they work on a regular basis for not less than 30 hours a week and for not less than 1,040 hours for the school year.
 For the year ended June 30, 2017 (the most recent data available), the retirement system consisted of 13,262 participating members.